 - Limit trips and stay close to home

 - If you’re sick, stay home and away from others

-- Indoor and outdoor groups must be limited to 6 or fewer (including children and caregivers), from no more than 2 different households.
+- Indoor groups must be limited to 6 or fewer (including children and caregivers), with a recommended limit of no more than 2 different households.